-Anyone who has ever tried managing the various needs of multiple commercial and residential properties themselves will know that it's no walk-in-the-park.
+Anyone who has ever tried managing the various needs of multiple residential and commercial properties themselves will know that it’s no walk-in-the-park.

 When you own rental properties, one of the most important things to have protected under landlord portfolio insurance is the building’s structure.

 Landlord building insurance protects homeowners from any property damage, be it malicious damage (through acts of vandalism) or accidental (such as weather or storm damage).

 Repairing structural damage to a property is never cheap and can often mount up as further problems are detected throughout the job.

 By choosing to opt for buildings insurance, homeowners can make sure that whatever happens, they are fully covered.
 The financial responsibility of restoring the property will not fall entirely on them.